Nadrid Atocha station

 Spain to Bordeaux

-Option 1, Madrid to Bordeaux in a single day.
+Option 1, Madrid to Bordeaux in a day.
 Lunch in San Sebastian?

 Option 2, Madrid to Bordeaux with overnight stop in San Sebastian.
 A morning to explore San Sebastian?